 - Encourage loyalty by paying the reward out over time.
 For example, a $50 reward earned for bringing in a new paying customer might be paid out in 5 x $10 discounts over a series of purchases.

-- Reward “referees” (the new customer who was referred to you) a different amount than the referrer.
+- Reward referred-in customers a different amount than the referrer.

 Once your program is underway, ask customers how they like the rewards.
 Positive word of mouth about your referral program itself will drive more people to sign up, so you need to make sure that the incentives are getting a strong response.
 You should also consider changing them from time to time, to keep your program fresh, or offer time-limited booster campaigns from time to time, with extra rewards for referrals.

-Ensure that your rewards are issued as close to the customer acquisition event as possible, meaning that the moment that a referral results in you acquiring a new customer, make sure that your new customer and the original advocate who made the referral are rewarded immediately.
-Shoot for instant gratification.
+So a good tip is to ensure that your rewards are issued as close to the customer acquisition event as possible, meaning that you should pay out rewards the moment that a referral results in you acquiring a genuine new customer.
+In other words, make sure that your new customer and the original advocate who made the referral are rewarded as soon as possible.
+If possible, shoot for instant gratification.
 Dopamine works!
 As does basic human behavioral psychology: the closer a reward is paid to the positive action, the more closely that reward will be associated with the action itself, providing an incentive to your advocate to repeat the behavior.
+If there is a delay in paying out the reward, due to the need to meet certain conditions like using a debit card or paying an insurance premium, then send a communication to the referrer telling that their friend has been accepted as a customer and that the reward will likely be paid within, say, a month, when the friend has met these post-purchase conditions.